zimmertr/TJs-Kubernetes-Service/README.md

 ## Installing A Different CNI

 By default, Talos uses Flannel.
 To use a different CNI make sure that `var.talos_disable_flannel` is set to `true` during provisioning.
-The cluster will not be functional and you will not be able to _upgrade_ the nodes to install QEMU Guest Agent until a CNI is enabled.
+The cluster will not be functional and you will not be able to _upgrade_ the nodes until a CNI is enabled.
 Cilium can be installed using my project found [here](https://github.com/zimmertr/Kubernetes-Manifests/tree/main/cilium).
 You will also likely want to install Kubelet CSR Approver to automatically accept the required certificate signing requests.
 Alternatively, after installing you can accept them manually:

 ```bash
 kubectl get csr